12 Romantic Korean Young Adult Novels You Don’t Want to Miss

 I’ll Be the One by Lyla Lee

-As a fat girl with dreams of joining the exclusive world of K-pop, Skye Shin has a slim chance at achieving her goal.
+As a fat girl with dreams of joining the exclusive world of K-pop, Skye Shin has a slim chance of achieving her goal.
 But she’s not about to let that stop her.
 After signing up to compete to be the next K-pop star, Skye sails through the first audition.
 But soon, she’s facing more pressure than she anticipated.
 K-pop standards are ridiculously high and meeting them seems nearly impossible, especially when Skye is preoccupied with her cute competition, Henry.

 K-pop Confidential by Stephan Lee

 With perfect grades, a talent for playing music, and an under-the-radar personality that makes her a parents’ dream, Candace Park only has to keep her obsession with K-pop boy band SLK to herself to keep up her flawless image.
 When she takes the opportunity of a lifetime and finds herself invited to a prestigious K-pop training program held by SLK’s label, Candace can hardly say no, no matter how hard it is to convince her parents.
 But this is just the beginning.
-Soon, Candace is thrown into the wild world of K-pop boot camp and to complicate things even more, when a fellow trainee catches Candace’s eye, she can hardly act on any romantic feelings with the strict no dating rule in place.
+Soon, Candace is thrown into the wild world of K-pop boot camp and to complicate things even more, when a fellow trainee catches Candace’s eye, she can hardly act on any romantic feelings with the strict no-dating rule in place.
 But who could resist?

 The Perfect Escape by Suzanne Park

 Nate Jae-Woo Kim and Kate Anderson have little in common outside of both being employed by a zombie-themed escape room and having rhyming names.
 Nate is in desperate need of money and a way to get it without drawing the attention of his Korean family, who is too prideful to accept help.
-Kate is dealing with a controlling father who also happens to be a major pioneer in technology, but doesn’t have funds to make it on her own.
+Kate is dealing with a controlling father who also happens to be a major pioneer in technology, but doesn’t have the funds to make it on her own.
 Together, they team up to take on a survival challenge that could just solve their financial problems.
 And along the way, they may gain something even more valuable — a shot at love.

 Anna K by Jenny Lee